-Turnitin is an easy-to-use software program which provides originality checking, online grading and peer review to assist educators with plagiarism prevention and engage students in the writing process.
+Turnitin is an easy-to-use software program which provides originality checking, online grading and peer review to assist educators with original content and engage students in the writing process.
 Turnitin encourages best practices for using and citing other people's written material and offers instructors ways to save time and improve their feedback on the writing process.
-Gonzaga University subscribes to the Turnitin Suite which is comprised of OriginalityCheck, GradeMark and PeerMark.
+Gonzaga University subscribes to the Turnitin Suite which is comprised of the Similarity Report, GradeMark and PeerMark.

-- OriginalityCheck: Turnitin's OriginalityCheck helps educators instruct students on effective research, writing and citation skills.
-OriginalityCheck compares students' work against a database of over 50+ billion web pages, 500+ million student papers, as well as over 140,000+ journals, periodicals, and books.
+- Similarity Report: Turnitin's Similarity Report helps educators instruct students on effective research, writing and citation skills.
+The Similarity Report compares students' work against a database of over 60+ billion web pages, 600+ million student papers, as well as over 140,000+ journals, periodicals, and books.

-- GradeMark: GradeMark is a paperless grading tool which helps save time, money and the environment.
-Instructors can grade the student paper on-line - providing comments, feedback and even rubrics.
+- GradeMark: GradeMark is a paperless grading tool which helps save time, money and trees.
+Instructors can grade the student papers on-line - providing comments, completing rubrics, and leaving audio feedback.

 - PeerMark: PeerMark is a tool for facilitating peer review, allowing students the ability to evaluate and provide feedback on each other's work.